jedypod/open-display-transform/display-transforms/opendrt/README.md

 ## Installation

 OpenDRT is available as a DaVinci Resolve DCTL and as a node for The Foundry's Nuke.
+The latest stable version can be found in the [releases](https://github.com/jedypod/open-display-transform/releases), or if you like living dangerously, feel free to download from [the latest commit](https://github.com/jedypod/open-display-transform/commits/main/display-transforms/opendrt).

 ### DaVinci Resolve